All Episodes

 Never mind that Joe Biden's approval ratings are just tanking day by day by day.

-It's just not going very well for them in any any way, shape, manner, or form.
+It's just not going very well for them in any way, shape, matter, or form.

 He will be arraigned.

-Pete Heggset said something last night, and I thought he's right on the money.
+Pete Hagsett said something last night, and I thought he's right on the money.

-I bet you that mugshot goes viral and there's going to be t-shirts and sweatshirts and and baseball caps and other hats.
+I bet you that mugshot goes viral and is going to be t-shirts and sweatshirts and baseball caps and other hats.

-Now I did ask in my interview with President Trump, do you think this all this helps you or hurts you?
+Now, I did ask in my interview with President Trump, do you think all this helps you or hurts you?

 But can I ask a question?